Reedy Glacier: Course

 From the polar plateau the Reedy Glacier flows north past the Spear Nunatak, Strickland Nunatak and Savage Nunatak.
 It passes the Metavolcanic Mountain to the east and the Watson Escarpment to the west.

 Past the Gratton Nunatak it is joined from the east by the McCarthy Glacier and the Olentangy Glacier.

 It is joined from the west by the Wotkyns Glacier and the Gardiner Glacier flowing from the Watson Escarpment.

 It flows northwest past the Wisconsin Range to the east, from which it receives the Norfolk Glacier and the Hueneme Glacier.

 Past the Quartz Hills to the west it receives the Colorado Glacier.

 Below Blubaugh Nunatak the Reedy Glacier is joined from the west by the large Kansas Glacier.

 The Kansas Glacier originates on the Stanford Plateau and is fed by the Johns Glacier from the south and Alaska Canyon from the north.

 The Reedy Glacier continues north past the Ford Nunataks to the east and Abbey Nunatak and Penrod Nunatak to the west.

 Near its termination it is joined from the east by the Horlick Ice Stream just after that has joined the Davisville Glacier, which has been joined by the Quonset Glacier from the east further upstream.

-The Reedy Glacier glacier flows northwest past Racine Nunatak and Cohen Nunatak to the west before entering the Ross Ice Shelf.
+The Reedy Glacier flows northwest past Racine Nunatak and Cohen Nunatak to the west before entering the Ross Ice Shelf.

-Except where otherwise stated, the features of the Reedy Glacier glacier region, described below, were mapped by the United States Geological Survey (USGS) from surveys and United States Navy air photos, 1960–64.
+Except where otherwise stated, the features of the Reedy Glacier region, described below, were mapped by the United States Geological Survey (USGS) from surveys and United States Navy air photos, 1960–64.